u4507075/icd_10/README.md

 ## Design the approach to predict ICD-10
 ### Approach 1: Multi-class classification
+#### Scale dataset
+We use spacy to transform entire string data to numeric data, scale the input features using StandardScaler encode ICD-10, and map ICD-10 to number.
+#### Incremental models
+We use the models which support partial fit because the training set is too big to fit in one time.
+The models include multiclass classifiers (PassiveAggressiveClassifier, SGDClassifier, and Perceptron) and regression classifiers (PassiveAggressiveRegressor and SGDRegressor) using [dask-ml](https://examples.dask.org/machine-learning/incremental.html#Model-training) library.
+The models are trained with the training set and saved as .pkl file.
+Then, load the models to validate with the testset.
 #### LSTM
-We use spacy to transform entire string data to numeric data, scale the input features using StandardScaler encode ICD-10.
-Then, we feed data to train LSTM with all ICD-10 as a target class and initially evaluation the training loss again evaluation loss.
+We feed data to train LSTM (3 layers 512x512x512) with all ICD-10 as a target class and initially evaluation the training loss again evaluation loss.
 The loss shows that .......(still training the model).
-#### SGDClassifier
-We use [dask-ml](https://examples.dask.org/machine-learning/incremental.html#Model-training) (SGDClassifier) to do incrementally training large dataset.
-#### creame-ml
-We use [creme-ml](https://github.com/creme-ml/creme) (Linear regression and Decision tree models) to do incrementally training large dataset.

-### Approach 2: Binary classification
-Because of those two problems, we change the approach from multi-class to binary classification.
-We select one ICD-10 at a time as a target class and randomly select the same number of instances labelled with target and non-target class as training and test, respectively.
-Then, train Xgboost (wiht max-depth 100) to create a model per ICD-10.
-The binary classification approach helps to reduce the complexity of the model (approaching a target class one by one instead of all classes in the same time) and provide flexibility to predict more than one ICD-10 per instance.
-The model evaluation (separate model) showed that the accuracy ranges between 50 - 100 % (average 60%).

 We test the model with a test instance by:
 1. Enter the input values to all ICD-10 model.